 Simon Stewart is the creator of WebDriver, the open source web application testing tool, as well as a core Selenium developer.
 WebDriver remains a hot topic as it is currently going through a W3C (World Wide Web Consortium) specification process, which Simon is a co-editor of.

-As Senior Director of Technology Strategy at Sauce Labs, Marcus uses experience from 20+ years in test to manage strategic technical alliances.
-Within the CTO Office, Marcus works with partners to builds robust, customer-centric solutions around test automation, release management, and the entire SDLC.
+As Vice President of Technology Strategy at Sauce Labs, Marcus uses experience from 20+ years in test to build robust, customer-centric solutions around test automation, release management, and the entire SDLC.
 He started using Selenium/WebDriver in 2007, contributes to the Selenium project, and chairs the Selenium Conference Organizing Committee.